qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Therefore, this project provides an information provision system that allows managers to check the site in real time._ <br/>

-  - _First, after analyzing image data photographed by the CCTV camera, the following information is stored in a database._ <br/>
+  - _First, after analyzing image data collected through intelligent CCTV, the following information is stored in a database._ <br/>
     - Image of the On-Site
     - The Number of People at the On-Site
     - Safety Numerical Values at the On-site